CIS192/website/src/pages/basics/index.md

 ### For Loop

-If you noticed, the previous bit of code involved us essentially executing a [for loop](https://docs.python.org/3.7/tutorial/controlflow.html#for-statements), a special case of a while loop where we have an explicit update step and condition.
+You might have noticed that the previous bit of code is essentially executing a [for loop](https://docs.python.org/3.7/tutorial/controlflow.html#for-statements), a special case of a while loop where we have an explicit update step and condition.
 An identical implementation of the previous counter would look like:

 ```python
 for counter in range(10):